Skip to content

 Computer Recommendations:

-If you want to bring your own computer to campus, you can bring a PC or a Mac; either will work on our campus network.
-Any modern computer should be sufficient, and you can use the recommendations below to help make your decision.
+If you want to bring your computer to campus, you can get a PC or a Mac; either will work on our campus network.
+Any modern computer should be sufficient; the recommendations below can help inform your decision.
+You can also check our bookstore: https://usi.bncollege.com/

 Chromebooks and iPads are supported on the USI network.
-However, it should be noted that these devices are NOT compatible with several programs that are NECESSARY for course work.
-The mentioned equipment has compatibility limitations on installing third party software for example: Respondus Lockdown Browser and Proctorio (Required for Exams), CAD software, and Textbook Publisher software.
+However, it should be noted that these devices are NOT compatible with several programs that are NECESSARY for coursework.
+Chromebooks and iPads have compatibility limitations for installing third-party software, such as Honorlock (Required for Exams), CAD software, and Textbook Publisher software.

-Most Surface computers work fine, but the Surface Pro X model does not use standard Intel components and should be avoided as it doesn’t run all Windows software.
+Most Surface computers work fine, but the Surface Pro X model, which doesn't use standard Intel components, should be avoided, as it doesn’t run all Windows software.

-Processor Intel Core i3 ( i5 preferred, i7 optional)
+Processor Intel Core (i5 preferred, i7 optional) or AMD.

-You do NOT need to buy Microsoft Office (Word, Excel, PowerPoint, Access, OneNote, Outlook) as it is available in all computer labs and web versions are available.
+You do not need to purchase Microsoft Office (Word, Excel, PowerPoint, Access, OneNote, Outlook), as it is available in all computer labs, and web versions are also available.

 If you are a resident student, you can use our high-speed Ethernet connection to connect to the USI's network and access the Internet right from your room.
 USI provides both wired and wireless Internet access.

-If you should have any questions regarding these services, please contact our Help Desk at (812) 465-1080 or contact us via email at it@usi.edu.
+If you have any questions regarding these services, please get in touch with our Help Desk at (812) 465-1080 or email us at it@usi.edu.

 • Ethernet Cable.
 If you are living in USI Housing, you should also buy an Ethernet cable.
-A wired connected is more reliable and more secure.
+A wired connection is more reliable and secure, or you can use the WiFi network.

 Your desktop or laptop will require either wired or wireless access to the campus network.
 Wired connections use an ethernet port, common on most desktops, but not too often on laptops.
 Wireless connections are built into all modern laptops, but not as common in desktops.
 However, either can be added, most commonly as a USB device.
 To add a wired network interface, look for a USB 3.0 to Ethernet Adapter supporting 10/100/1000 Mbps compatible with your version of Windows or Mac OS X operating system.
 To add a wireless network interface, look for an 802.11ac dual band 2.4/5GHz wireless network adapter compatible with your version of Windows or Mac OS X operating system.